renatols-jf/spboot-chassi/README.md

 anytime and can be used to transform and validate data, among other things.

 # Usage
-This is a Spring Boot framework, and it will most likely need to access Spring-managed objects and dependency injection.
+This is a Spring Boot framework, and it will need to access Spring-managed objects and dependency injection.
 A new interaction mechanism will be provided in future releases, but currently, this project's main package needs to be scanned by Spring.
 This is done by adding the `ComponentScan` annotation to the application,